Top 3 mood boosting foods

 Some of the best whole foods for increasing your omega 3 dietary intake include:

-Beans and other legumes are mood-boosting powerhouses.
+Beans and other legumes are super versatile foods that improve mood.
 For example, beans are high in:

 fibre, which helps support a healthy gut and balances your blood sugar